Flock Cameras

 in Atlanta.

-There are an estimated 240+ Flock Safety ALPR cameras operating in the Atlanta, Georgia area — scanning every passing vehicle with no warrant required.
+There are an estimated 240+ Flock Safety ALPR cameras operating in Atlanta, Georgia — scanning every passing vehicle with no warrant required.
+Atlanta is ground zero for Flock Safety — the company was founded here and the metro area was among ...

 240+